Menu

 In a descent, at first the AOA is decreased momentarily.
 Airspeed increases as the flight path changes.
 To descend at the same airspeed as straight-and-level flight, power must be removed.

 An aerodynamic stall occurs when the critical AOA is exceeded and there is a separation of airflow across the wing's surface.
-The does not completely stop generating lift, but it cannot sustain level flight.
+The wing does not completely stop generating lift, but it cannot sustain level flight.

 The Component of Lift (CL) approaches its maximum (CL-max) as AOA increases and then rapidly falls off.
 In straight-wing aircraft, the stall originates at the wing root so that aileron effectiveness is maintained.
 This is possible because of the wing design, which may use wing-twisting at the root or stall strips.